 How to Make a Blueberry Cream Cheese Pie

 - Combine cream cheese, sweetened condensed milk, lemon juice, vanilla, and blueberries.

-- Place the filling in the pie shell.
+- Place the cream cheese mixture in the pie shell.
 Spread the filling out evenly.

 - Make the bluebery glaze with sugar, water, cornstarch, and blueberries.

 - Spread the glaze on top of the pie.

 - Refrigerate the pie overnight so it is thoroughly chilled before slicing.